-One of the main benefits often overlooked in having a fleet management device and/or app is that you can always drill down into your fleet’s trip/route data and see any any given time the where, the what, the distance, and the how long.
+One of the main benefits often overlooked in having a vehicle management device and/or app is that you can always drill down into your fleet’s trip/route data; and see any any given time the where, the what, the distance, and the how long.

 Trip tracking may seem like one of the most basic features, when you compare it with other things such as fuel and battery tracking.
 But it really helps you keep a closer eye on your fleet.
 And understand where you are going wrong or right.

 Trip tracking: all your details on the table

 Yes, many vehicle management solutions out there come with much more bells and whistles than trip tracking.
 But you have to ask yourself: what’s the feature you need most and is that feature easy to use?
 And does it give you the at-a-glance data you need to streamline your fleet’s efficiency?
 Our bet is that the answer will be trip tracking.

 One of the main reasons we created Veturilo, for example, was to ensure that fleet managers can keep a closer eye on all trip details.
 This is the starting point.
 Moreover, the point is to have all of your vehicles’ trips with all the important, relevant information there to be able to refer to it whenever you need it.

 For each one of your trips you will get valuable insights from both driver and vehicle on things such as drivers’ behavior.
 This information is critical for you to make any evaluation – and also for your business’ benefit in general.
 In addition you’ll also know valuable details about your vehicles’ condition.
 Like these:

 - What was the total fuel consumption during any given trip?